How investigators tracked down Austin bombing suspect Mark Anthony Conditt

 Amid the remnants of the five explosions, investigators found “exotic” Asia-made batteries that had been ordered online, multiple senior law enforcement officials briefed on the investigation told NBC News.

-This allowed investigators to link the blasts, a sign that a single person was responsible.
+This was a sign that a single person was responsible, and allowed investigators to link the blasts.

 Another break came from closely guarded software that allows FBI agents to use cell tower signals to locate and track individual cellphones.